Laymans Guide to Phonak Roger Systems

 Roger Touchscreen Mic, Roger Pen and Roger Select

 There are a number of additional Roger transmitters that we supply.
-The Roger Touchscreen Mic (image on the left) and its companion microphone, the Pass Around Mic are supplied mainly into educational settings.
+The Roger Touchscreen Mic (image on the left) and its companion microphone, the Pass Around Mic are supplied mainly into educational settings and with room and group situations.

 The Roger Select is available for people that need bluetooth connectivity to their Roger transmitter.
 (The legendary Roger Pen is discontinued).
 Roger On does not have this facility and relies on the inbuilt bluetooth connectivity in most of the newer hearing aids available, or the media cable supplied with all Phonak Roger primary transmitters.